 Aristides P. Pittas has been a member of our Board of Directors since our inception on May 5, 2005 and our Vice Chairman since September 1, 2005.
 He is also member of the Board of Directors and Vice Chairman of EuroDry Ltd. since January 2018.
-Mr. Pittas has been a shareholder in over 100 oceangoing vessels during the last 20 years.
+Mr. Pittas is also a member of the Board of Directors and Vice Chairman of Euroholdings since July 2024.
+He has been a shareholder in over 100 oceangoing vessels during the last 20 years.
 Since February 1989, Mr. Pittas has been the Vice President of Oceanbulk Maritime SA, a ship management company.
 From November 1987 to February 1989, Mr. Pittas was employed in the supply department of Drytank SA, a shipping company.
 From November 1981 to June 1985, Mr. Pittas was employed at Trust Marine Enterprises, a brokerage house as a sale and purchase broker.
 From September 1979 to November 1981, Mr. Pittas worked at Gourdomichalis Maritime SA in the operation and Freight Collection department.
 Mr. Pittas has a B.Sc in Economics from Athens School of Economics.

 Stephania Karmiri has been our Secretary since our inception on May 5, 2005.
+Mrs. Karmiri was a member of the Board of Directors of EuroDry since its inception on January 8, 2018 until May 5, 2018 and has been EuroDry's Secretary since May 5, 2018.
+She is also the Secretary of the Board of Directors of Euroholdings since March 2024.
 Since July 1995, Mrs. Karmiri has been executive secretary to Eurobulk, our affiliated ship management company.
 Eurobulk is a ship management company that provides ocean transportation services.
 At Eurobulk, Mrs. Karmiri has been responsible for dealing with sale and purchase transactions, vessel registrations/deletions, bank loans, supervision of office administration and office/vessel telecommunication.
 From May 1992 to June 1995, she was secretary to the technical department of Oceanbulk Maritime SA, a ship management company.
 From 1988 to 1992, Mrs. Karmiri served as assistant to brokers for Allied Shipbrokers, a company that provides shipbroking services to sale and purchase transactions.
 Mrs. Karmiri has taken assistant accountant and secretarial courses from Didacta college.